hands-on-cloud/hands-on.cloud/hugo/content/Using AWS Lambda For Governance And Compliance Automation/index.md

 authors:
   - Andrei Maksimov
 ---
-# Using AWS Lambda For Governance And Compliance Automation

-{{< my-picture name="Using-AWS-Lambda-For-Governance-And-Compliance-Automation" >}}

 If the phrase “governance and compliance” sounds daunting, it should.
 At the very least, any stakeholder in a project utilizing AWS resources should have a healthy fear of what could go wrong if their environments are misconfigured.